gcheng314/AMP-Prediction/README.md

         via software such as Notepad++

 3.
 Input the trimmed .fasta file {d_rerio_prot_trim.fasta} to https://www.dveltri.com/ascan/v2/index.html, a prediction tool using deep learning

 4.
-From extracting the resulting .zip file downloaded from https://www.dveltri.com/ascan/v2/index.html, convert the MS Excel file to a tab-delimited .txt file {d_rerio_pred.txt}
+From extracting the resulting .zip file downloaded from https://www.dveltri.com/ascan/v2/index.html, convert the MS Excel file to a tab delimited .txt file {d_rerio_pred.txt}

 5.
-Run rank.py with {d_rerio_pred.txt} and probility threshold {0.95} as parameters and upload the output {d_rerio_pred_ranked.txt} to Linux
+Run rank.py with {d_rerio_pred.txt} and probility threshold {0.95} as parameters and upload the output {d_rerio_pred_ranked.txt} to 4
+Linux

 [On Linux command line]
 6.
 Run tabulate.py with {d_rerio_pred_ranked.txt} as the raw_input variable.
 If necessary, change the source code so that the directories/file locations used in the subprocess commands are appropriate to the user

 [Additionally]
 find_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families